-Protective eyewear is necessary for Class 3 and 4 laser use where irradiation of the eye is possible.
+Personal Protective Eyewear (PPE) is necessary for Class 3 and 4 laser use where irradiation of the eye is possible.
 Such eye protection should be used only at the wavelength and energy/power for which it is intended.
-Eye protection may include goggles, face shields, spectacles or prescription eyewear using special filter materials or reflective coatings (or a combination of both) to reduce exposure below the MPE.
+Eye protection may include goggles, face shields, spectacles or prescription eyewear using special filter materials or reflective coatings (or a combination of both) to reduce exposure below the Maximum Permissible Exposure (MPE) level.
 Eye protection may also be necessary to protect against physical or chemical hazards.

 The following factors should be considered in selecting the appropriate laser protective eyewear:

 - wavelength(s) of the laser output

 - radiant exposure or irradiance levels for which protection (worst case) is required